PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 ### The Large Number of Action Handlers

 There's a lot of `Buttons` in this screen, and all of them trigger some kind of action within the application logic.

-How to provide action handlers for all of these to the View?
+{% include notice_question type="primary" content = "How do we provide all these action handlers to the View?<br><br>" %}

 The first thing to understand is that the Reactive nature of the new design means that all of the data that might be relevant to any action is already represented in the Model and is always fully up to date.